Contact Us

 Research

 Before you run out and buy any tools, new or used, we recommend doing some research first.
 Start by figuring out what it is you want or need and what it would cost to buy new.
 Especially if you’re buying power tools that are more expensive, you want to make sure you’re getting a good deal buying used.
-It’s also a smart idea to know what features you need out of the tools so you know what you’re looking for when you begin shopping for either hand or power tools.
+It’s also a smart idea to know what features you need out of the tools so you know what you’re looking for when you begin shopping for either used hand or power tools.

 Test it

 You can often purchase hand tools and other non-power tools without ever actually testing or touching them, as you’ll be able to see if there’s too much wear, rust, or damage on them.
-Some hand tools even come with transferable lifetime warranties.
+Some used hand tools even come with transferable lifetime warranties.
 For power tools, to ensure functionality and safety, we recommend you try them out before you purchase.

 When testing, be sure to look and listen carefully.
 If the motor sounds good and is running smoothly, it’s most likely okay, but if you smell something odd or hear the motor making any sort of sounds like slipping, grinding, or parts rubbing together, you might want to pass on it.
-Those are all signs that the tool likely needs to be repaired or replaced.
+Those are all signs that the used tool likely needs to be repaired or replaced.

 Check the power cords

-This is an important step when buying power tools.
+This is an important step when buying used power tools.
 There shouldn’t be any exposed wires.
 If there are, the tool is not safe.
 The same can be said if the cord is loose, as that can cause a short, in which case the tool won’t work and may even be a fire hazard.

-If you’re buying something like a cordless drill, just make sure it includes a battery or that the seller at least has a battery you can borrow to test the tool.
+If you’re buying something like a used cordless drill, just make sure it includes a battery or that the seller at least has a battery you can borrow to test the tool.

 Don’t forget to check that the tool has the original number of prongs and that they’re intact.
 If any are bent or missing, it’s best not to buy.